Keeping Your Kids Safe in the Car

 Periodically Check for Recall Notices on Car Seats—You can check the National Highway Traffic Safety Administration's

-Know When to Replace Your Baby's Car Seat—Do not use a car seat that is too old.
+Know When to Replace Your Baby's Car Seat—Do not use a car seat that is too old or worn out.
 Contact the seat's manufacturer to learn how long it recommends using the seat.
 Do not use a seat that has been in a moderate or severe crash.

 Use Caution When Taking Your Child Out of the Car Seat—Do not take your child out of the car seat while the car’s engine is running or the car is parked where it could be stuck by another vehicle.
 This holds true even if your child is fussing or crying.

 Remember to be a good role model for your children.
 Always wear your seat belt and make sure your children know that your attention must be on the road and not them.
 Consider bringing along some soft toys to keep them occupied.
 Not all accidents can be prevented, but these safety steps will help create the best outcome possible.